cymymc/Personal-References/README.md

-# Template Notes for Markdown Files
+# Cheatsheet for Markdown Files

+###### Now look here:

-###### Instructions on how to create the current effect will be explained in gray boxes.
+    Instructions on how to create the above effect will be explained in gray boxes.

-    Text in this gray box is created after 2 tabs in edit mode.
+    (Tab until text content turns gray in edit mode)

 What you see in README visual mode.